College of Nursing 80th Anniversary Video Produced in 2015

 The goal of the scholarship, grants and loans section is twofold.
 First, to provide a comprehensive look into the college's archives, personal communication and department records to find references to all types of scholarship, grant and loan support for nursing students;and second, to specifically capture the growth in scholarships which are specific to the college.

 The director or dean initially led the initial efforts for scholarship funding.
 Letters were sent to potential donors.
 While some funding was received in this manner, it came in small amounts.
 The first part-time director of development was hired in 2005, since then recruitment for student scholarship support increased with focused identification of requests by the dean and the college's director of development.
 In 2013, the provost charged each dean to spend at least 25 percent of their time cultivating donors for their college.
-Stacey Tait-Goodale, the current full-time director of development, assists Dean Fahrenwald on obtaining funding for endowed scholarships and faculty chairs.
+The College of Nursing Development Director assists the Dean to obtain funding for endowed scholarships and faculty chairs.

 The College of Nursing has evolved from its earliest years with one faculty member to a talented cadre of doctoral-prepared researchers and practitioners as well as master's prepared expert clinicians, teachers and administrators.
 These individuals are committed to serving our state, region, nation and world with high-quality academic programs, research that improves health and quality of life, and partnerships for better access to quality health promotion and health care.
 The college's reputation is strong, its baccalaureate, master's, doctor of nursing practice and doctor of philosophy graduates are equipped for the challenges of a dynamic health-care system, developments in clinical practice and discovery research that make a difference in health outcomes.
 The legacy of education, scholarship and service beats at the very heart of the College of Nursing.
 March 20, 2015